 Talk to your provider and see what's up.
 You might find the problem "magically" solved once you bring it to the company's attention.
 Or maybe there really is a problem with your connection that can be fixed.
 It never hurts to ask.

 Get a great video streaming box

 Ready cut the chord and begin streaming your television?
-Komando Shop features a great 4K streaming box that will let you watch thousands of movies and shows for free.
+The Skystream 3 features great 4K streaming and will let you watch thousands of movies and shows for free.